pret/pokeheartgold/docs/Struct_Decompilation.md

 } UnkStruct; //size: 0x1d
 ```

 We can use the difference between offsets to figure out the type of the members, filling in any remaining gaps with "filler" members.
-(Keep in mind that a type like u64 is actually 64 bits, a k a 8 bytes. and the hex offsets are in bytes)
+(Keep in mind that a type like u64 is actually 64 bits, aka 8 bytes. and the hex offsets are in bytes)

 ```c
 typedef struct UnkStruct{